 Complainant

 Home address

 Home phone () Work phone ()

 Date of alleged incident(s)

-What type of harassment did the incident(s) in sexualracialnational/ethnic origindisabilityagegendergeneral bullying/harassment Give the name of the person who you believe harassment assed or was violent toward you or another person:
+What type of harassment did the incident(s) invo sexual racial national/ethnic origin disability age gender general bullying/harassment Give the name of the person who you believe harasse

-If the alleged harassment or violence was toward a nother person, identify that person:
+If the alleged harassment or violence was toward anoth her person, identify that person:

-e, including such things as what force, if any, was used; any ands, etc.); what, if any, physical contact was involved; etc.
+ncluding such things as what force, if any, was used; any ls, etc.); what, if any, physical contact was involved; etc.

 Where and when did the incident(s) occur?

 List any witnesses who were present:

 been violent to me or to another person.
-I here complaint is true, correct, and complete to the has harassed or has eby certify that the information I have provided in this e best of my knowledge and belief.
-I agree to keep gation.
-I have read the school's antiharassment policy and low.
+I hereby complaint is true, correct, and complete to the be ion.
+I have read the school's antiharassment policy and

 Complainant signature Date

 Complaint received by (name) Date